opensearch-project/opensearch-build/src/test_workflow/README.md

 ### Benchmarking Tests

 Usage: `./test.sh benchmark-test execute-test <workload> <bundle manifest OR distribution url OR cluster endpoint>`
+Requires `docker` to be installed and running on the host.

 Runs benchmarking tests on a remote opensource OpenSearch cluster, uses [OpenSearch Benchmark](https://github.com/opensearch-project/OpenSearch-Benchmark).
 At a high-level the benchmarking test workflow uses [opensearch-cluster-cdk](https://github.com/opensearch-project/opensearch-cluster-cdk.git) to first set-up an OpenSearch cluster (single/multi-node) and then executes `opensearch-benchmark` to run benchmark test against that cluster.
 The performance metric that opensearch-benchmark generates during the run are ingested into another OS cluster for further analysis and dashboarding purpose.